-Configure OData Access to the Data Warehouse
+Configure OData Access to the Data Warehouse (SaaS Only)

 SaaS customers can access the data warehouse and develop analytics dashboards and reports using REST (OData) endpoints.
 A Hybrid Data Pipeline (HDP) server in the

-Clarity PPMenvironment connects to the data warehouse and exposes OData endpoints for data warehouse entities.
+Classic PPMenvironment connects to the data warehouse and exposes OData endpoints for data warehouse entities.
 As a report developer or business user, you can use a business intelligence tool (for example, Microsoft Power BI or Tableau) to access the OData endpoints.
 Using the OData endpoints as data sources, you can create your own dashboards and reports.

 The following image shows the data flow from the data warehouse to an external BI tool using HDP OData:

-Configure the Data Warehouse OData Service
+Provide Access to the Data Warehouse OData Service

 Follow these steps: